NishantRai567/data-analytics-power-bi-report815/README.md

 ```
 Then DAX formulas were used to create the following columns in the date table:

-  -Day of Week
+  - Day of Week
-  -Month Number
+  - Month Number
-  -Month Name
+  - Month Name
-  -Quarter
+  - Quarter
-  -Year
+  - Year
-  -Start of Year
+  - Start of Year
-  -Start of Quarter
+  - Start of Quarter
-  -Start of Month
+  - Start of Month
-  -Start of Week
+  - Start of Week

 ### Task 2: Building the star schema data model